John Muir Trail Planning & Photos

 I can’t imagine photographing this trail with only a camera phone.
 A point-and-shoot would do just fine for the amateur photographer.
 You may be interested in my 5 Lightweight Backpacking Tips for Photographers post.

 Data storage isn’t much of a problem with the high-capacity memory cards available these days, but electrical power will always be a problem.
 See my Extending Your Camera Battery on the Trail post for energy-saving tips.

 I carried a total of three batteries for the Sony, and started on the trail with all three charged up.
-I figured these would last for 6-9 days.
+These should have lasted for 6-9 days.
 I also had my Creative Edge Solar-5.
 You will want an external battery like the Solar-5 that will not only generate solar power, but will store that solar power as well.
-I started the trail with only a 25% charge on this external battery (I used it to charge my phone so I could order a new camera).
+When I started the trail I had only a 25% charge on this external battery (I used it to charge my phone so I could order a new camera).
 Bad move!

 Solar chargers work only in constant direct sunlight.
 The first part of the trail goes in and out of wooded areas, and your charger won’t get a charge at all in these areas.
 This is where I needed my Solar-5 to have a 100% charge, when I burned through my camera batteries, but I couldn’t get it up to 100% due to the semi-shaded areas of the trail.

 Red’s Meadow and Muir Trail Ranch have power strips where you can charge batteries, and I took full advantage of this.

 The last part of the trail is mostly exposed.
 Constant sunlight!
 Nope, not for me.
 Remnants of a tropical storm in Mexico moved north and blocked out the sun, which is very rare for the Sierras this time of year.
 I really had to ration my battery usage, and was only able to keep my charge between 1%-15% with the available sunlight.

 Moral of the story: Don’t rely on solar.